fpetrot/riscv-gnu-toolchain/README.md

 But now that almost all riscv specific stuff has been upstreamed, there is no clear reason to (try to) maintain this stuff that is in essence a set of moving pointers.

 To make things easier (...) it is now under the form of a docker file that fetches the rights repositories and builds the whole stuff.
-This is necessary because the binutils require specific version for the autotools (documented in binutils README-maintainer-mode).
+This is necessary because the binutils require specific versions for the autotools (documented in binutils README-maintainer-mode) when building from scratch.
 All tools sources are kept after building, since this docker is meant to be used for active development.

 The docker image contains also a native `gdb` since there are still many bugs floating around, along with `vim` and a base configuration file, so you might get started quickly.